-AODocs uses the Google Drive API to automatically detect new content added to your AODocs folders, thus allowing you to conveniently import your files and folders by a simple drag & drop operation in Google Drive.
+AODocs uses the Google Drive API to automatically detect new content added to your AODocs folders, thus allowing you to conveniently import your files and folders by a simple drag-and-drop operation in Google Drive.
 However, there are a few cases when AODocs might be unable to import some of the files:

 - If the user adding the document to an AODocs folder only has “view only” access to the document, the folder’s permissions will not be added to the document and AODocs will be unable to detect it.